Keyboard shortcuts

 Setting Up Your Environment

-Before we can build a Copper project, we need Rust and the Copper project template.
+Before we can build a Copper project, we need Rust 1.95 or newer and the Copper project bootstrap tool.

 Install Rust